Doist/todoist-google-sheets/README.md

 -   `PORT`: The port the backend will run on
 -   `BASE_URL`: This is the domain for accessing static files (like images)
 -   `VERIFICATION_TOKENS`: This is the comma-separated list of valid tokens the integration will require to validate when it's called.
+-   `DB_HOST`: Database host
+-   `DB_PORT`: Database port
+-   `DB_USERNAME`: Database username
+-   `DB_PASSWORD`: Database password
+-   `DB_ENCRYPTION_KEY`: The db is encrypting sensitive columns, provide the key here.
+-   `DB_ENCRYPTION_ALGORITHM`: The algorithm used for the encryption.
+-   `DB_ENCRYPTION_IV_LENGTH`: The length of the initialization vector used by the encryption.

+### Migrations

+If the database model changes, you need to create a new migration.

+First, install ts-node globally:

+`npm install -g ts-node`

+You can then run `npm run typeorm migration:create -- -d migrations -n <Name of the migration>` This will create an empty migration in the `migrations` folder.
+You can go ahead and edit it there.
+The migrations are run at app start (this is set up via the Typeorm module in app.module.ts)

+There's also the option to let typeorm generate the migration for you automatically.
+In this case, you need an `ormconfig.json` file with all the connection details for the typeorm CLI to connect to the DB, and instead of `migration:create`, use the `migration:generate` command.
+For more information, visit https://typeorm.io/#/migrations

 ## Accessing your extension